FarronF/limerick-council-meetings/meetings/2021/04/26-Virtual Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 22nd Feb 2021.md

 adequate water supply.

+It was also agreed that this Notice of Motion be circulated to all TD’s in Limerick
+---
-It was also agreed that this Notice of Motion be circulated to all TD’s in Limerick--- Ms. Reidy informed members that a submission was being prepared in response to review of the
+Ms. Reidy informed members that a submission was being prepared in response to review of the

 National Development Plan and one of the major issues raised was the lack of investment in Irish